StroppaFR/xodump/README.md

 Make an executable ELF program with no read permissions dump itself.

-This tool is inspired by [xocopy](http://reverse.lostrealm.com/tools/xocopy.html) by Dion Mendel but works in a very different way.
+This tool is inspired by [xocopy](http://reverse.lostrealm.com/tools/xocopy.html) by Dion Mendel but uses different methods to reach the same goal.

-`xodump` will try to make a non-readable target executable call `write(1, address_base, size)` by modifying its registers with `ptrace` so that the target executable dumps its own virtual memory to standard output.
+`xodump` will try to make a non-readable target executable call `write(1, program_address, size)` so that it dumps its own virtual memory to standard output.
 It also works on executables with the setuid bit set.

 This can be used to recover the compiled code and data for static analysis reverse engineering.